 5. Follow Dr Doyle’s Instructions Precisely

 Dr Doyle will give you advice before and after your surgery.
 It’s important that you follow this information precisely.
-Following simple suggestions from Dr Doyle may help you move through your surgery recovery stage quicker or more comfortably.
+Following simple suggestions from your Surgeon may help you move through your surgery recovery stage quicker or more comfortably.

 - If you’ve undergone breast surgery – wear the special post-surgery bra or post-surgery compression garment(s) provided for you.
 Wear this day and night for as long as you’ve been instructed to wear them.